 We have simplified common spaces in each of our buildings, significantly reducing high-touch surface areas and removing items that would be difficult to disinfect.

-We have removed decorative pillows, magazines, newspapers, books, and brochures from meeting rooms, guest rooms, lobbies, and hallways.
 Site maps and other information about retreat center amenities can be found online on our website or can be sent electronically to group leaders upon request.

 We have culled our books, games, and puzzles, leaving a handful of the most popular ones for guests to use during their stay with us.
 We encourage you to bring your own journals, hymnals, bibles, books, puzzles, games, and crafts.